tomatolog/manticore/docs/8_sphinxql_reference/show_variables_syntax.rst

     +----------------------+----------+
     4 rows in set (0.00 sec)

-Starting from 2.1.1-beta, support for WHERE variable\_name clause was added, to help certain connectors.
+Support for WHERE variable\_name clause was added, to help certain connectors.